 Grips are simple and easy to get and partners, especially people new to BJJ, often give it to you by posting a hand on your chest.
 The trick to getting this sweep is in the hips.
 You open your hip out to one side.
 Now, you have to be wondering: ‘Open my hips, what the freak?’
 We’ll get to that.

 Pick a side to perform the sweep

 Grip the hand, wrist or elbow level, on whatever side you’ve chosen to sweep towards and underhook or grip the pants on the opposite side leg.

 Now for the flower movement; you’re probably going to run into difficulties if you try this being flat on your back.
-Not saying you can’t, but most times you’ll need an angle to the underhook side.
-Mr. John Danaher talks about this in his DVD.
-You’ll need a ‘rocking chair’ motion, as he calls it, to open up your sweeping side leg so it’ll give momentum to your pushing leg.
-Use your underhook to pull yourself closer to your partner while rocking yourself back to the same shoulder and opening your sweeping side leg out.
-Give your partner a push, bring your elbows closer to your hip pulling in the underhook and wrist grip and he’ll go over.
+Not saying you can’t, but most times you’ll need an angle to the undertook side.
+You’ll need a ‘rocking chair’ motion, as John Danaher calls it, to open up your sweeping side leg so it’ll give momentum to your pushing leg.
+Use your under hook to pull yourself closer to your partner while rocking yourself back to the same shoulder and opening your sweeping side leg out.
+Give your partner a push, bring your elbows closer to your hip pulling in the under hook and wrist grip and he’ll go over.
 Good luck!